BALANCING ABSTRACTION VIA COLOR AND

-In my youth I was mesmerized by Monet’s Rouen Cathedral oil paintings dissolving into abstraction as I stepped closer to the paintings.
-The emotive effect of Monet's complex layers influenced my paintings in high school.
-The power, flow or subtlety of expressive brushmarks in service of the mood of the motif is a constant in my work to this day.
+In my youth Monet’s Rouen Cathedral oil paintings mesmerized me as they dissolved into abstraction as I stepped closer to the paintings.
+The emotive effect of Monet's complex layers of broken color influenced my paintings even in high school.

 My lifelong attraction to birds progressed into serious birding in the 1980’s.
 Chasing and listing birds is fun yet I craved a deeper connection.
-Drawing and painting birds from life, immersing myself in their world, achieves this desire.
+Painting birds from life, immersing myself in their world, achieves this desire.

 Merging my fascination with art with my desire to paint birds, I completed a second BFA, 1985 - 1990.
 While studying figure drawing and painting in oil at the University of Utah, I simultaneously taught myself to draw and paint birds from life.
-During these interactions, albeit primarily one-sided, preferably away from human influence, I strive to capture the dynamics of birds as they move elegantly through their lives.
-Some paintings I complete in the presence of the birds, others I compose from a combination of paintings or drawings from life and photographs.
+During these these interactions I strive to capture the dynamics of birds as they move elegantly through their lives.

-Although I trained primarily in oil I do not medically tolerate pure drying oils.
+Trained primarily in oil, I no longer medically tolerate pure drying oils.
 This forced me into an exploratory transition from oil to egg tempera to watercolor.
-My form of expression evolved from layering complex, dragged strokes in oil to painting with pigments ground in gum arabic and honey utilizing an array of wash techniques.
-The challenge of watercolor with my preferred techniques is achieving fresh, expressive marks in the fewest layers.
+My form of expression evolved from layering dragged strokes in oil to painting with pigments ground in gum arabic and honey utilizing an array of wash techniques.
 Watercolor washed, dashed and dragged across a gorgeous white watercolor sheet results in a brilliance capable of capturing the visual effect of the light of nature.

 MATERIALS